 Tending to be gangly or irregular when young, these benefit from training in the early years.
 They need well-drained soil, and respond well to regular fertilizing.
 All are useful as color accents, and as stand-alone flowering trees for display.
 Larger types are excellent as street or park plantings; smaller species make beautiful patio trees or container plants.

-To 25–50 ft. high and wide.
-Young twigs, leaf undersides covered with tawny fuzz.
-Golden yellow flowers are 3–4 in. long, often with maroon stripes in throat.
-Blooms most heavily in spring, when tree loses leaves for brief period.
+This deciduous tree grows to 25–50 ft. tall and wide.
+Young twigs and leaf undersides are covered with tawny fuzz.
+Golden yellow flowers are 3–4 in. long, often with maroon stripes in the throat.
+Blooms most heavily in spring, when the tree loses leaves for a brief period.
 May also bloom lightly at other times, when in leaf.
 Sometimes sold as T. pulcherrima.

-Brazilian native 25 to 50 ft. high, 15 to 30 ft. wide, with open, irregular, oval-he...
+Brazilian native grows to 25–50 ft. high and 15–30 ft. wide, with open, irregular, oval-he...